 Ah yes, been there.

 But, luckily there are a few great ways that you can style your hair to ease into growing it longer.
-In fact, there are so many ways to style it that you can mix it up everyday.
+In fact, there are enough ways to style it that you can mix it up everyday.
 Now do you feel better?
-Okay, let’s get to the style guidelines.
+Okay, let’s get to the nitty gritty on how to style growing out bangs.

 If it’s good enough for Beyoncé, it’s good enough for us.
 After tiring of her bangs, which were in a short crop, she says she just used the side swoop to grown them out.
 Easy enough, right?